-Through his work scoring films and television, Josh Moshier has established himself as a trusted collaborator and distinctive musical voice.
+Through his work scoring films and television, Joshua Moshier has established himself as a trusted collaborator and distinctive musical voice.

-Josh's work includes the main title music for the IFC series Documentary Now! starring Fred Armisen and Bill Hader, music for the FX series Baskets, created by Louis C.K., Zach Galifianakis and Jonathan Krisel; the Seeso series Shrink, created by Tim Baltz and Ted Tremper; and The Faith Diaries, written and directed by Sarah Gertrude Shapiro (UnREAL).
+Joshua's work includes the FX series Baskets, created by Louis C.K., Zach Galifianakis and Jonathan Krisel; the Seeso series Shrink, created by Tim Baltz and Ted Tremper; The Faith Diaries, written and directed by Sarah Gertrude Shapiro (UnREAL), and the main title music for the IFC series Documentary Now! starring Fred Armisen and Bill Hader.

 His feature film work includes Good Enough, from writer/director AnnaRose King; and Gringos, from writer/director Max Pachman.

-On the web, Josh's music has been featured on Funny or Die and in three Vimeo Staff Picks, including the viral animated hit Sidewalk, directed by Celia Bullwinkel and Josh and Joey Sell Pokemon Cards from directors Collin Davis and Matt Litwiller.
+On the web, Joshua's music has been featured on Funny or Die and in three Vimeo Staff Picks, including the viral animated hit Sidewalk, directed by Celia Bullwinkel.

 Joshua is an alumnus of the Sundance Institute Film Music Program (Narrative Feature) and the BMI Conducting Workshop.